s129136908794904/FASC/README.md

 If you use FASC or its GUI in your research, please cite our paper:

-> **FASC: A Flexible Adaptive Stable Clustering Algorithm for Mass Spectrometric Big Data**
+> **FASC: A Flexible Adaptive Stable Clustering Algorithm for Archive-Scale Mass Spectrometry**
 > Shao Shi, et al.
 > *Manuscript Submitted / Under Review*, 2025.
 > (The full citation and DOI will be updated upon publication.)